 A. The main purpose for having a torque specification on an action screw is to offer the end user (who may not have the technical expertise or opportunity to verify that the action is properly seated in its stock) some sort of reference for the sake of expediency.

 Getting an exact torque is a somewhat iffy proposition.
-The friction encountered varies depending on the surface finish of the fastener and the threaded hole it is going into.
+Torque wrenchs are typically ±4% of the indicated value, and the friction encountered varies depending on the surface finish of the fastener and the threaded hole it is going into.
 The number of times the fastener has previously been torqued, and the likeness of the external and internal threads are also factors to consider.
 In addition, the number of threads of engagement, material composition, as well as the amount and type of lubrication all need to be considered.
 As you can imagine, it’s virtually impossible to compute for these variables.

 If you would like to read further on the ins and outs of "torquing" I suggest you pick up a copy of the "Machinist’s Handbook" which is available from Brownells (part # 435001010).